WaffleGnome/BattleFieldRemake/README.md

 For best quality and full effects use chrome, Firefox is ok but lacks some effects.

 To view the site just click on:<br>
-[THE GITHUB VERSION](https://rawgithub.com/WaffleGnome/BattleFieldRemake/master/intro.html) or you can visit [THE DROPBOX VERSION](https://dl.dropboxusercontent.com/u/161826274/mySites/bf3REMAKE/intro.html).
+[THE GITHUB VERSION](https://rawgithub.com/WaffleGnome/BattleFieldRemake/master/intro.html) or  [THE DROPBOX VERSION](https://dl.dropboxusercontent.com/u/161826274/mySites/bf3REMAKE/intro.html) of the site.

 --------------------------------------------------------------------------
 TODO:
-- work on some bugs in safari
+- Fix some bugs in safari
 - Tidy up [my code](https://github.com/WaffleGnome/BattleFieldRemake)
 - Organize my folders
 - Fix the ipad version